EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 The `addressbook` underlying `kv table` data structure is now complete.

 [[warning]]
-| If you add or remove a property to the underlying data structure for a `kv table`, attempting to read the old rows will fail.
+| If you add or remove a property to the underlying data structure for a `kv table`, attempting to read the old rows fails.

 Your only options are: